-- A symbol that people from opposed traditions can work together, in spite of the conflict. - A question mark to those who support demeaning and / or violent treatment of those people who are different to them. - A sign of change being possible, even in the midst of terror and violence.
+- A statement of reconciliation being desirable and attainable-politically, culturally, economically, socially, religiously. - An invitation and challenge to public, civil, cultural and political institutions to promote a reconciling culture within their organisational life and through their daily work. - A symbol that people from opposed traditions can work together, in spite of the conflict. - A question mark to those who support demeaning and violent treatment of those different to them. - A sign of change being possible even in the midst of terror and violence.

-Some Tasks of Reconciliation Centres

-They are:

-- To proactively signal that 'those who are different' are important also. - To promote inclusive solutions based on equality of opportunity, human rights and agreed law and order systems. - To be a 'home' for people seeking to model a new form of reconciled community - To model that 'shared governance models' are possible in societies dominated by partisan structures. - To be a centre of critical reflection for people: - Within the existing traditions. - Engaging in meetings and relationship building between the existing traditions. - Seeking to move beyond historical polarising identities. - To assist new ways of working together emerge; new rituals that include all. - To find ways of not forgetting the past that still enable all to move forward, often painfully. - To think in more open ways; to think 'out of the box'.
-For example: - Through Corrymeela's links with people in other conflict situations we developed understandings that sustained our practice and expanded our understanding of reconciliation; - We drew on learning from the ecumenical movement and ecumenical theology about people becoming subjects capable of being change agents not merely being the objects of other people's dominance; - We drew on political understandings of ethnic frontier societies (See Frank Wright, Northern Ireland, Northern Ireland - A Comparative Analysis, Gill & Macmillan, 1989)

-AWARDED NIWANO PEACE PRIZE, 1997
+THE TASK OF RECONCILIATION CENTRES

+To proactively signal that 'those who are different' are important also.

+To promote inclusive solutions based on equality of opportunity, human rights and agreed law and order systems.

+To be a 'home' for people seeking to model a new form of reconciled community

+To model that 'shared governance models' are possible.

+To be a centre of critical reflection for people:

+- Within the existing traditions. - Engaging in meetings and relationship building between the existing traditions. - Seeking to move beyond historical polarising identities.

+To assist new ways of working together emerge; new rituals that include all.

+To find ways of not forgetting the past that still enable all to move forward, often painfully.

+To think in more open ways; to think 'out of the box'.

+For example:

+Through Corrymeela's links with people in other conflict situations we developed understandings that sustained our practice and expanded our understanding of reconciliation;

+we drew on learning from the ecumenical movement and ecumenical theology about people becoming subjects capable of making change not merely being the objects of other people's dominance:

+we drew on political understandings of ethnic frontier societies,

-Relationships of mutual antagonism can make the task of meeting together and securing new relationships across diverse identity lines difficult.
-Reconciliation work includes the generation of possibilities to learn in new relationships.
+- The history of ethnic frontier societies is essentially pessimistic unless one is prepared to build and support the actions of small groups of individuals across lines of enmity. - Contested Societies inevitably have to deal with the historically unequal treatment of some by others.
+Within that often is the need to address unequal treatment, discrimination, agreed policing structures, law and order and human rights.
+Such societies often have a struggle for the control of education, culture and (sometimes) language rights. - Patterns of communal deterrence relationships in ethnic frontier societies such as Northern Ireland means that many relationships across fear and identity lines are, at best fragile and, at worst, untenable. - Relationships of Mutual Antagonism can make the task of meeting together and securing new relationships across diverse identity lines difficult.
+Here reconciliation work includes the generation of possibilities to learn in new relationships.

-Some of our founder members had experiences outside Northern Ireland that opened us all up to a wider world.
+Some of our members had experiences outside here that opened us all up to a wider world.

 Some had:

-- been doctors who, as females, had pioneered mould breaking medical services for women and families in African societies from the 1930-1950's; - lived through the Second World War and been in prisoner of war camps.
-This was the experience of the Founder, Ray Davey; - had been members of the trade union movement in times of high unemployment; - involvement in the ecumenical movement;
+been doctors who, as females, had pioneered mould breaking medical services for women and families in African societies from the 1930-1950's;

+lived through the Second World War and been in prisoner of war camps.
+This was the experience of the Founder, Ray Davey;

+had been members of the trade union movement in times of high unemployment;

+involvement in the ecumenical movement;